zrajm/baremark/README.md

 applied, in order, to the inputted Markdown text.
 Each rule is passed on *exactly as-is* to the Javascript `replace()` string method.
 Yet, from this simplicity come remarkable versatility.

+Line endings are normalized by the first builtin rule of Baremark.
+Normalization strips any trailing spaces and tabs, and make sure all lines end in `\n` (converting any found Windows `\r\n` and old Mac `\r` line endings).
+This means that your rules need not match trailing space, or, if you *want* to match trailing space, that your new rule have to be added *before* the builtin rules (using `baremark().unshift()`).

 Let’s take an example.
 The below rule turns `[#text]` into `<a id="text"></a>`, allowing you to use add fragment URL anchors to your text (so that you to put